palistra/devops-demolabs/InterConnect/Extended/lab-3-create-catalog-toolchain-by-hand.md

 5. Click **Save** to save the _Dev_ stage.
 6. The _Delivery Pipeline_ displays the _Build_ and _Dev_ stages.
 The _Dev_ stage has not been run.
 Click on the **Run Stage** icon (the right arrow next the _Dev_ stage) to run the _Dev_ stage, deploying the Catalog application to the _dev_ space and executing the functional tests.
 7. The _JOBS_ section shows the Stage was successful.
 Click on "View logs and history" to the Stage history.
 8. Stage History displays the execution history of the stage in reverse chronological order (so the most recent on top and the oldest at the bottom).
 Within the history of a stage execution, the job history is displayed in the order in which the job was attempted.
 For example, the following screen shot shows that this stage was executed twice.
-Within the most recent execution (_9_), the _Deploy_ stage was attempted (and passed) followed by the _Functional Tests_ stage (which also passed).
+Within the most recent execution (_9_), the _Deploy_ job was attempted (and passed) followed by the _Functional Tests_ job (which also passed).
 Your screen will probably just have **1** attempt.
 ![CatalogAPIDevJobsDisplay](screenshots/CatalogAPIDevJobsDisplay.png)
 1. This display shows that the _Dev_ stage ran both jobs and they both passed.
 Initially, the log for the _Deploy_ job is displayed.
 Scrolling to the bottom and you see the application was deployed as _dev-catalog-api-toolchain-lab_timestamp_ into the _dev_ space.
 ![CatalogAPIDevDeploySuccessful](screenshots/CatalogAPIDevDeploySuccessful.png)